 - walk some great treks with 5,000m high mountain passes

-- bike hundreds of kilometers of high altitude dirt roads
+- bike hundreds of kilometres of high-altitude dirt roads

 - try mountaineering and climb some snow-capped peaks